citizenweb3/staking/Cosmos.md

 [![Screenshot-from-2020-10-21-16-48-05.png](https://i.postimg.cc/3R7jCsmk/Screenshot-from-2020-10-21-16-48-05.png)](https://postimg.cc/Z97yJDfm)

 Congratulations!
-You are now staking with Citizen Cosmos.
+You are now staking with Citizen Web3.
 Don't forget to keep re-delegating the rewards you accumulate to get a higher overall reward.